hl7-be/lab/README.md

-# Referral prescription
+# Laboratory
-Referral prescription ImplementationGuide
+Laboratory ImplementationGuide

-This is a draft publication by the HL7 Belgium Referral prescription work group.
+This is a draft publication by the HL7 Belgium Laboratory work group.

-Not to be used for any other purpose.,
+Not to be used for any other purpose.

-This work will be merged onto another repository for publication.